What is Wellbeing?

 The 5 Ways to Wellbeing:

 Connect: get deep with other humans.
 Unsurprisingly we are designed to be around others – loneliness is known to be one of the biggest killers.
-When we are sociable, we trigger oxytocin (happy hormone) production in the brain.
+However, when we are sociable, we trigger oxytocin (happy hormone) production in the brain.

 Keep Learning: try something new, burlesque dancing, a course on the evolution of humpback whales, how to achieve the perfect origami turtle.
 Whatever it is, using the brain stops you from losing it and learning gives a sense of purpose.

-Being Active: activity is proven to increase serotonin, another happy hormone, a chemical that is actually manipulated in anti-depressant medication.
-However, it is important to find the right activity, be that wild swimming, tree climbing or maybe just doing a spot of Marie Kondo around the house.
+Being Active: – It is a fact that activity is proven to increase serotonin, another happy hormone, a chemical that is actually manipulated in anti-depressant medication.
+In other words, it is important to find the right activity, whether wild swimming, tree climbing or maybe just doing a spot of Marie Kondo around the house.

-Giving: now this doesn’t have to be of monetary value – although donating is shown to benefit us.
-Giving of any kind to another, particularly those we have a connection with improves life-satisfaction, self-realization and physical health.
+Giving: – This doesn’t have to be of monetary value – although donating is shown to benefit us.
+Giving of any kind, particularly to those we have a connection with improves life-satisfaction, self-realization and physical health.
 You can test the practical application of this just by giving the gift of smiling at others!

-Taking Notice: taking notice borrows its principles from mindfulness and meditation.
-Taking notice is about being observant of your current environment, being in the moment and avoiding distractions like Instagram.
+Taking Notice: – Taking notice borrows its principles from mindfulness and meditation.
+Above all, taking notice is about being observant about your current environment, being in the moment and avoiding distractions like Instagram.